 - Describe a situation when you had to motivate someone in work, for example one of the new hires.

-- Describe a time when you struggled to communicate something to your colleague, one of the new hires.
+- Narrate a situation when you struggled to communicate something to your colleague, one of the new hires.
 How did you manage to get your message over?

 - Describe a difficult decision you had to make in your professional career.
 How did making this decision affect you?